Banksy-said-hi/ERC1155-NFT-Marketplace/README.md

 - A table of the history of the NFT ownership transfers should be designed at the bottom of the page

 ************************************************
 R&D questions:
 - (1) What if we want to provide our own token ( Maleki Token ) for the whole ecosystem, what are the drawbacks and advantages?
 - (2) Can we integrate RamzRial into our project?
 Does RamzRial work with Polygon?
+- (3) Can we operate transactions with a stablecoin?

 ************************************************
 Auction phase:
 - We are going to add an auction feature for listing

 ************************************************